fmidev/aviation-message-archiver/src/doc/README.md

       for an insertion template.

 4. Start the application.
 Replace
-    * `<path/to/avidb-stations.sql>` with path to file created in previous step, or omit the `spring.sql.init.data-locations` property.
+    * `<path/to/avidb-stations.sql>` with a path to the file created in previous step, or omit the `spring.sql.init.data-locations` property.
     * `<db-engine>` with `h2` or `postgresql`.